 The Press publishing programme addresses issues of contemporary relevance and debate in Middle East topics, Theology & Religion, History, and Literary Criticism.
 University editorship and publishing cooperation with universities mostly falls under the Sussex Libraries of Study, which include Latin American, First Nations, Spanish History, and Asian studies.
-A new series on the Portuguese-Speaking World: Its History, Politics and Culture has been launched under the editorship of António Costa Pinto, Onésimo T. Almeida and Miguel Bandeira Jerónimo; and Critical Voices, offering accessible introductions to the key ideas of significant thinkers in literary studies and cultural criticism under the editorship of David Jonathan Y. Bayot.
+Two new series have been launched: The Portuguese-Speaking World: Its History, Politics and Culture, under the editorship of António Costa Pinto, Onésimo T. Almeida and Miguel Bandeira Jerónimo; and Critical Voices, offering accessible introductions to the key ideas of significant thinkers in literary studies and cultural criticism under the editorship of David Jonathan Y. Bayot.

-A new edition (Autumn 2016 to Summer 2017) of our e-Catalogue is available for download on the Home page.
-It comprises of a selection of forthcoming titles and publications now available in paperback.
-A selection of best-seller covers is provided on the final page of the e-Catalogue; press e-Book publications are notified.
+A new edition (Autumn 2017 to Summer 2018) of our e-Catalogue is available for download on the Home page.
+It comprises a selection of forthcoming titles and publications now available in paperback; best-seller covers are detailed on the final page of the e-Catalogue; press e-Book publications are notified.
 E-Book availability is explained under Resources on the press website.

-This year the Press celebrates 21 years of service to scholarly publishing.
+Last year the Press celebrated 21 years of service to scholarly publishing.
 The Press continues to commission actively.
 All books submitted to the Press are refereed by external academic advisors.